GoHarbr/layer-compose/docs/spec/3-data-encapsulation.md

     ```

 2. Methods access `data` through `this`.
 That is the only way to access it.
+    **Methods introduced with layerCompose cannot be accessed thorough `this`!
+    If, however, `data` itself has methods they can accessed through `this`**

 3. If a `this.key === undefined` throw an error.
 All accessed values on the `data` object must be defined (or `null`)

-3. Only one layer can set a particular key on `data`.
+4. Only one layer can set a particular key on `data`.
 It must BORROW the value by giving it a default.
 If another layer tries to borrow the same key `layerCompose` throws an error.
     ```javascript
     const layer = function (borrow) {